ismayc/genzplyr-infer/README.md

-# 🎧 genzplyr x Spotify Vibes"
+# 🎧 genzplyr x Spotify Vibes

 **Welcome to the most unserious serious data analysis you'll ever see.**
 We're mixing Spotify data with *pure Gen Z chaos energy* using [`genzplyr`](https://hadley.github.io/genzplyr/) — the parody cousin of `dplyr` nobody asked for but everyone needed.